-Holly joined the team in 2015 after graduating from university with an MSc in Sustainable Development having previously studied for a BSc (Hons) Geography with Environmental Management.
-Renewable energy, environmental policies and climate change were all major course themes.
-Holly leads on marketing and communications for Marine Energy Wales, as well as delivering stakeholder engagement events and the annual conference.
-She also manages membership and member enquiries, and supports the project director in the delivery of the work plan.
-Away from the office Holly is a keen runner, having run several half marathons in the last few years she aims to progress to a full marathon soon.
-She loves anything that involves being near the coast and having recently spent some time volunteering in Thailand, wants to one day travel around the world.
+Holly joined the team in 2015 after graduating from university with an MSc in Sustainable Development and a BSc (Hons) Geography with Environmental Management.
+She leads on marketing, communications, as well as delivering stakeholder engagement events and the annual conference.
+She also manages membership and member enquiries alongside supporting the project director in the delivery of the work plan.
+Away from the office Holly is a keen runner and loves anything that involves being near the coast.
+Having recently spent some time volunteering in Thailand, she hopes to one day travel the world.

 Louise Rigby Williams, Project Manager

 Louise has a BSc in International Management and an MSc in Environmental Resource Management and brings with her significant organisational and project management experience having worked in wind farm development for RWE and as Head of Geography in a Pembrokeshire secondary school.
 She has a strong links and first-hand experience in renewable energy development across the UK.
 Louise works across a number of projects within the Marine Energy Wales portfolio providing support and guidance for the development of the marine energy sector in Wales.
 Louise enjoys anything and everything that gets her outdoors – surfing, hiking, road biking, running, and yoga.
 She has travelled, worked and volunteered in Europe, North and Southern Africa, Asia, North, Central and Southern America.